dart-archive/www.dartlang.org/src/site/articles/creating-streams/index.markdown

 To be notified of subscriptions, specify an
 `onListen` argument when you create the StreamController.
-The onListen callback is called when the stream gets its first subscriber or loses its last subscriber.
+The onListen callback is called when the stream gets its first subscriber.
+If you specify an `onCancel` callback, it's called when the controller loses its last subscriber.
 In the preceding example,
 `new Timer.periodic()`
 should move to an onListen handler,